 A. Other Organizations - At the discretion of the National Commissioner, other organizations may field a team in the Open Division or Middle School Division.
-Requirements for participation are:
+Only established organizations that exist independently of their participation of the CyberPatriot program or other cyber/STEM competitions will be considered.
+The organizations must have a recognized structure and operate for purposes beyond supporting the team's involvement in the CyberPatriot program.
+All requirements below must be met for approval:

 - 1. Charter and Youth Program The organization shall have a charter that includes a youth program for high school and/or middle school-level students. - 2.
 Mission and Purpose The organization's mission and purpose shall be consistent with the principles and values of the CyberPatriot Program and AFA. - 3.
 Designated Official Leader The organization shall have a leader who is accountable for the organization and is authorized to designate adults to have unsupervised access to minors in the organization. - 4.
 Minor Protection Policy and Training The organization shall have an official policy for the protection and safety of minors. - 5.
-Minor Protection Training Requirement Mandatory and formal training shall be required for adults who have unsupervised access to minors. - B. Composite Teams The preference is for students to participate through the school or home school through which they receive the majority of their education.
-However, the National Commissioner may consider the creation of a composite Open Division team from more than one fielding organization if: - 1.
-The organizations' sizes do not support a full CyberPatriot team. - 2.
-The organizations are not fielding other CyberPatriot teams. - 3.
-The competitors belong to a common legally recognized entity, such as a school district, non-profit organization, or municipality. - 4.
-U.S. Naval Sea Cadet Corps and Civil Air Patrol teams use the same procedures as All Service Division teams to include concurrence from their organizations' National Headquarters CyberPatriot Representative.
+Minor Protection Training Requirement Mandatory and formal training shall be required for adults who have unsupervised access to minors.